John F. Brady (politician)

-John F. Brady (born 1959) is a Delaware politician, attorney, and political reporter.
+John F. Brady (June 13, 1959 – August 10, 2025) was an American politician in the state of Delaware, attorney and political reporter.

-Biography
+Life and career

-Brady grew up in Wilmington and attended Salesianum School.
+Brady was born on June 13, 1959.
+He grew up in Wilmington and attended Salesianum School.
 He went on to the University of Delaware, and graduated from the University of Richmond for undergraduate and then to Widener Law School.
-He is admitted to the bar in Delaware and New Jersey and the Bar of the Supreme Court of the United States and serves as the town Prosecutor in Dewey Beach, Delaware and Town Solicitor for Ellendale, Delaware.
+He was admitted to the bar in Delaware and New Jersey and the Bar of the Supreme Court of the United States and served as the town Prosecutor in Dewey Beach, Delaware and Town Solicitor for Ellendale, Delaware.

 Brady served as a Deputy Attorney General for the state of Delaware, as a legislative attorney, taught courses at Widener Law School, held offices in county government, practiced privately as an attorney and volunteered for charitable causes.

 In 2008, Brady ran for state insurance commissioner as a Republican, losing to Democrat Karen Weldin Stewart.

 In February 2009, Brady switched his affiliation and joined the Democratic Party.

 In 2011 when he left office as Recorder of Deeds, Brady was appointed by Governor Jack Markell to serve on the Delaware State Board of Plumbing, Heating, Ventilating and Air Conditioning for a three-year term as a public member.

-Brady frequently appears on WGMD-FM, Rehoboth Beach, a local talk station, as an on-air attorney fielding law questions from callers.
-Brady also has appeared on WBOC 16 Fox 21, and WMDT 47 commenting on legal issues and cases in Delaware, as well as on Delaware 105.9 FM.
+Brady frequently appeared on WGMD-FM, Rehoboth Beach, a local talk station, as an on-air attorney fielding law questions from callers.
+Brady also appeared on WBOC 16 Fox 21, and WMDT 47 commenting on legal issues and cases in Delaware, as well as on Delaware 105.9 FM.
 Brady also reported on legal and political issues for WRDE TV NBC 31.1 Rehoboth Beach Delaware until his retirement in December of 2018.